 Do you want leave estate assets to a particular charity or organization?
 A proper estate plan can help you accomplish that.

-Ultimately, a well thought out estate plan should provide for your loved ones in an effective and efficient manner by avoiding guardianship during your lifetime, probate at death, estate taxes and unnecessary delays.
+Ultimately, a well-thought-out estate plan should provide for your loved ones in an effective and efficient manner by avoiding guardianship during your lifetime, probate court upon your passing, estate taxes and unnecessary delays.
 You should consult a qualified estate planning attorney to review your family and financial situation, your goals and explain the various options available to you.
 Once your estate plan is in place, you will have peace of mind knowing that you have provided for yourself and your family.